 Montreal was voted the number one student city in the world for good reasons!
 It has plenty to do and a great atmosphere.
 While on exchange I went to Igloofest, a music festival with intricately carved bonfires and great music.
 It started snowing halfway through the night, which just meant everyone had to dance harder.

 A word of caution though, HEC has a very good reputation, but that also means the courses are quite difficult.
 Instead of using electives, I was able to complete compulsory finance subjects.
-The format is quite different with no online lectures and three hour classes that combine work as lectures and tutorials together.
+The format is quite different with no online lectures and three-hour classes that combine work as lectures and tutorials together.
 Take advantage of the consultations and make sure to study throughout the semester as most exams are worth 60%!
 One elective class I took however was Social Innovation in the International Area.
 This subject requires us to work with a Social Innovation group or project in Montreal to meet specific aims.
 It was amazing to see the social enterprises people from across the globe are involved in.

 It can sometimes be difficult in winter where some days it was -19.
-It’s really important to layer, because underground and inside it can get really warm with central heating.
-Montreal has an extensive underground metro system as well as shopping centers and an underground mini city!
+It’s really important to layer because underground and inside it can get really warm with central heating.
+Montreal has an extensive underground metro system as well as shopping centers and an underground mini-city!
 Good shoes are also a must as you can be trekking through deep snow just to get to class!
 Canadians are tough and class is hardly ever cancelled unless there is a major snowstorm.

-The friends, skills and memories I have gained from Montreal and my time at HEC was invaluable.
-I am so grateful and humbled by exchange experience.
-I can’t wait to visit again!
+The friends, skills, and memories I have gained from Montreal and my time at HEC was invaluable.
+I am so grateful and humbled by the exchange experience.